wangzuo/pagerank-hadoop/README.md

 ## Introduction
 The program implments a PageRank iterative calculation on a graph with Hadoop.
 The input data is a directed network (not html documents).
 There are mainly two phases of map-reduce.
-The second phase will be the phase to be iterative.
+The second phase is iterative.

 ## Usage
 A bash script `pr` is provided.